North Georgia State Fair in Marietta, Georgia. Photo by @gcalebjones

 Georgia Mountain Fall Festival, Hiawassee

 Each October, the nine-day Georgia Mountain Fall Festival features exciting musical performances, arts and craft vendors, educational demonstrations, a flower show and the ever-popular Georgia’s Official State Fiddlers’ Convention.
 Performers at this year's event, Oct.
-8-16, 2021, include Tracy Lawrence, Pam Tillis, Neal McCoy and Lee Greenwood.
+7-15, 2022, include Oak Ridge Boys, Malpass Brothers, The Bellamy Brothers, and Ashley McBryde.

 Prater's Mill Country Fair, Dalton